SOCIETY OF ’67 ▷ PROGRAMS ▷ TRAINEE GRANTS

 • Reporting: All awardees are required to submit to the Society of '67: (1) a mid-term progress report (at the halfway point of the projected timeline in the proposal, and (2) a final report due no later than 30 days past the award period end date.
 Failure to submit a timely progress report may result in departmental exclusion from future award opportunities and support.
 The APC Society of ’67 reserves the right to contact awardees/sponsors periodically to continue tracking progress and outcomes of the resulting awards.

-• Publicity: Information about grants awarded under this program will be posted on the APC websites.
+• Publicity: Information about grants awarded under this program will be posted on the APC website.
 Applicants must agree to acknowledge the APC Society of ’67 in any website, journal publications, presentations, future grant applications, and/or invention disclosures that result from this award.
 Citation information will be provided in the Notice of Award.

 Questions?